 Deer Isle Blue Hill Orland Brooklin Surry

-Deer Isle in Penobscot Bay offers a charm and mystery all its own.
-Accessed from the mainland by the 1939 Sedgwick Bridge, Deer Isle is remote and beautiful sporting over 112 miles of shoreline between East Penobscot Bay and the Blue Hill Peninsula.
+Deer Isle in Penobscot Bay offers charm and mystery all its own.
+Accessed from the mainland by the 1939 Sedgwick Bridge, Deer Isle is remote - sporting over 112 miles of shoreline between East Penobscot Bay and the Blue Hill Peninsula.
 Deer Isle was a huge source of granite harvested for the Smithsonian and Arlington Cemetery, now it is home to artists, art galleries and many scenic natural preserves like Island Heritage Trust and Shore Acres Preserve, which protect the natural integrity of the coast.
 Deer Isle draws travelers to embark on a similar journey as John Steinbeck's Travels with Charlie in 1960, he wrote of Deer Isle with haunting affection.
-Deer Isle hosts frequent farmers markets in summer, and has great fresh fish restaurants and many dramatic granite bound perches.
+Deer Isle hosts frequent farmers markets in summer, and has local seafood restaurants.
 Staying at Deer Isle you will discover several cozy bed and breakfasts, inns, oceanfront homes and cottages and campgrounds.
 Deer Isle has a few tour companies offering sea kayak and sailing excursions.
 Stonington is a classic fishing village on southern Deer Isle, host of the annual Maine Lobsterboat Races.

 Blue Hill is a beautiful Maine coast town that has attracted sailors and artists for centuries.
 Visitors can enjoy a gentle hike up Blue Hill Mountain for grand ocean views or rent kayaks or canoes and tour Third Pond or Blue Hill Bay and the rockbound coast.
 Visit the Jonathan Fisher House exhibiting the art and life of Fisher who was a farmer, artist, scientist, mathematician, and poet.
 Play a round of golf at the Blue Hill Country Club.
 Blue Hill is home to a few lovely inns with excellent dining.